Explore Grey County's 2020 Maple Syrup Festivals

 Ahh the spring thaw; as much as Canadians love their winter fun, there are few among us who don’t enjoy spring and the promise of warmer, longer, sunnier days.
 Not only is warmer spring weather exciting, it’s also key to the production of one of our most treasured Canadian agricultural products: maple syrup.
 Early in the spring the maple trees are still dormant but when temperatures rise above freezing during the day and drop back below freezing at night, the conditions are perfect for the sap to start running.
-This much-anticipated sap run is currently underway in Grey County and a full slate of maple syrup festivals kicks off this coming weekend.
+This much-anticipated sap run is currently underway in Grey County and a full slate of maple syrup festivals are about to kick off.

-The historic 23rd Annual Holstein Maplefest happens April 8th from 9 a.m. to 4 p.m. and April 9th from 10 a.m. to 3 p.m. at Love’s Sugarbush near the village of Holstein.
-Take a horse-drawn wagon in to the festival and have a great breakfast in this 40-acre working sugar bush.
-There are many demonstrations for the kids—bee-keeping, birdfeeder building, log sawing, woodcarving and more.
+The historic 26th Annual Holstein Maplefest happens April 11 from 9 a.m. to 4 p.m. and April 12 from 10 a.m. to 3 p.m. at Love’s Sugarbush near the village of Holstein.
+Don't miss the great breakfast in this 40-acre working sugar bush.
+There are many demonstrations for the kids—bee-keeping, birdfeeder building, log sawing, woodcarving, ice cream making, zip lining and more.
 Enjoy entertainment in the big tent including children’s face painting.
-Learn about 6 different ways to make maple syrup and enjoy the Optimist Club’s all-day pancake breakfast.
-Kids eat for $5, a medium breakfast is $8 while the hungry man special is $10.
-Admission is $8 for adults and high school students while elementary school students are free.
+Learn about different ways to make maple syrup and enjoy the Optimist Club’s all-day pancake breakfast.